jwkidd3/react-workshop/lessons/02-no-frills-react/A-pure-react.md

 ---
-description: "Brian teaches React without any frills: just you, some JavaScript, and the browser.
-No build step."
----

 Let's start by writing pure React.
 No compile step.
 No JSX.
 No Babel.
 No Webpack or Parcel.
 Just some JavaScript on a page.